 Ottawa University is a dry campus.
-Alcohol is not permitted in any University-sponsored housing regardless of an individual's legal age.
+Alcohol is not permitted in any residence hall regardless of an individual's legal age.
 Possession or consumption of alcohol or possession of alcohol bottles (full or empty) or paraphernalia is prohibited.
-See the University Alcohol and Other Drug policy fin Appendix B or full policy guidelines.
+See the University Alcohol and Other Drug policy in Appendix B.